Kailyn Lowry’s ‘Javi Marroquin’ Cryptic Tweet: Is She Still In Love With Him?

 Marroquin, on the other hand, is trying to prove to everyone that he is indeed over Kailyn by joining the MTV dating show called Are You The One?

-The live after show of the dating competition featured Marroquin’s audition tape where he opened up about hoping to find love and someone he can go on a date with.
-The Air Force pilot also mentioned his 3-year-old son, Lincoln.
+The Live Aftershow of the dating competition featured Marroquin’s audition tape where he opened up about hoping to find love and someone he can go on a date with.
+The Air Force pilot also mentioned about his three-year-old son, Lincoln.

 “I’m out here looking for love and I just can’t find it.
 It’s not in the DMs, it’s not anywhere.
 I can’t find it.
 So if you do know about me, you know I have a 3-year-old little boy.
 He means everything to me.
 And yeah, I’m just trying to figure out who’s the one.
 Trying to take somebody out on a date.”